 Maybe your inspiration is six degrees of separation from (graphic) design?

 Think of one thing that is inspiring to you.
 It can be anything; a person (an artist, a writer, a philosopher, a politician, a scientist, an academic, your best friend, a fictional character); an artefact (a work of art, a lamp, a music video, a story); a natural element (a colour, a plant, a landscape, a star, an animal)

 Use six steps to relate it to graphic design*: In learning about properties of, and stories behind your chosen starting point, you will discover another person, process, artefact that is also inspiring!
 This is the first degree of separation.
+Write a (short) paragraph about your choice and the connection with the previous/next step.
 Continue serendipitously along this path, find the facts and stories that connect one step to the next one.

 Gather as much information (visual as well as written) as possible in each step.
 Every step must be recorded, in a form you find suitable: a tumblr, a process book, a box with physical objects, etc. Try are.na!